-This program is administered on a reimbursement basis for capital improvements, planning design, right of way acquisition, and related bond financing costs.
-Reimbursements will be disbursed upon review and approval of a complete expense report, performance report, and Consistent with master funding agreement.
+This program is administered on a reimbursement basis for capital improvements, planning design, right of wayright-of-way acquisition, and related bond financing costs.
+Reimbursements will be disbursed upon review and approval of a complete expense report, performance report, and Consistent with master the executed funding cooperative agreement.